What is Dialectical Behavioral Therapy for PTSD? And How Can DBT PE Help?

 Am I a good candidate for DBT PE?

 If you have been wondering what is dialectical behavioral therapy and you’re unsure if it would work for you.
 You’re in the right place.
 If you have experienced trauma that creates PTSD symptoms that are creating multiple complex problems.
 Have you been told by other professionals that you could benefit from DBT treatment?
 Or have you or are you currently in a DBT program, and your therapist is expressing that you are ready for stage 2 treatment?
 Perhaps, you have been trying a trauma-focused treatment and it has not been working because you have multiple problems along with PTSD.
 Ultimately, you’re trying to engage in trauma treatment but it feels difficult or unsafe?
-Maybe, you are struggling with complex problems that include being suicidal, self-harming, emotional dysregulation, and other difficulties managing or function in daily life?
+Maybe, you are struggling with complex problems that include being suicidal, self-harming, emotional dysregulation, and other difficulties managing or functioning in daily life?
 If yes, then you are a good candidate for DBT PE.

 How do I know if DBT PE is the appropriate treatment for PTSD?